| First,

 be advised that all of these VCD's are IN

-doesn't matter much because the instruction is clear and the quality
+because the instruction is clear and the quality of photography

-of photography very good.
-But we will not accept returns just because
+very good.
+But we will not accept returns just because people didn't

-Given that, these are really tremendous deals for the money.
-Each
+that, these are really tremendous deals for the money.
+Each of these

-of these special VCD's can be played on a computer for full enjoyment.
+special VCD's can be played on a computer for full enjoyment.
+Made

-Made for PC's they are also Mac compatible by downloading Quicktime
+for PC's they are also Mac compatible by downloading Quick time (for

 DVD players.
 For less than $10.00?
 Wow! |